chuchuroth/Huawei/chatGPT.md

 ## **Concise Interview Speech (5 min)**

-Good morning/afternoon, and thank you for this opportunity.
-My name is Chuchu Xu.
-I’m an MSc Mechatronics graduate from the Karlsruhe Institute of Technology with over eight years of engineering experience in the German automotive industry.
-I’ve recently become a German citizen, and I see myself as a *bridge-builder* between German engineering precision and Chinese innovation speed — someone who can connect Europe’s tech ecosystem with Huawei’s cutting-edge R&D.
+* I see myself as a *bridge-builder* between German engineering precision and Chinese innovation speed — someone who can connect Europe’s tech ecosystem with Huawei’s cutting-edge R&D.

 I’ve worked in Sino-German joint ventures like FAWAY-HELLA and FLEX-Elektrowerkzeuge, where I often acted as both a cultural and technical translator.
 At Hella, I aligned ISO 26262 safety standards with Chinese production demands, while at FLEX I optimized DV/PV testing and introduced AI-assisted validation that cut failure rates by 15%.
 Alongside this, I co-founded a small start-up, where we developed prototypes like an automated greenhouse and a camshaft test bench.
 Although more of a learning journey than a commercial success, it gave me valuable experience in project ownership, resource management, and innovation.